fashionstyle/stylecoin/README.md

  - difficulty retarget: every block using Kimoto's gravity well

-For more information, as well as an immediately useable, binary version of the Reddcoin wallet client, please visit http://www.reddcoin.com.
+For more information, as well as an immediately useable, binary version of the Stylecoin wallet client, please visit http://www.stylecoin.com.

 License
 -------

-Reddcoin is released under the terms of the MIT license.
+Stylecoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process